ELIGIBILITY & PROGRAMS

 What is Head Start?

-1. Classrooms are in three communities - Moses Lake, Ephrata and Soap Lake.
+1. Classrooms are in two communities - Moses Lake and Ephrata.

-2. Six preschool classrooms are four hours per day, four days per week, nine months per year.
+2. Three preschool classrooms are four hours per day, four days per week, nine

-3. Two preschool classrooms are six hours per day, four days per week, twelve months per year.
+3. Three preschool classrooms are seven and 1/4 hours per day, four days per week,

 i. individualized assessment and education,